On a Clear Day (You Can See Forever): Other recordings

-Other artists to record the song include John Cullum, on the 1965 cast album from the original Broadway production; Frank Sinatra, on his 1966 album Strangers in the Night; Matt Monro, on his 1966 album This Is the Life!; Jerry Vale, on his 1966 album Great Moments on Broadway; Shirley Bassey, on her 1967 album And We Were Lovers; Sammy Davis Jr., on his 1967 live album That's All!; Blossom Dearie, on her 1967 live album Sweet Blossom Dearie; The Peddlers, on their 1968 album Three in a Cell; Tony Bennett, on his 1970 album Tony Bennett's "Something"; Cleo Laine, on her 1971 album Portrait; and The Singers Unlimited, on their 1975 album Feeling Free.
+Other artists who have recorded the song include John Cullum, on the 1965 cast album from the original Broadway production; Frank Sinatra, on his 1966 album Strangers in the Night; Matt Monro, on his 1966 album This Is the Life!; Jerry Vale, on his 1966 album Great Moments on Broadway; Shirley Bassey, on her 1967 album And We Were Lovers; Sammy Davis Jr., on his 1967 live album That's All!; Blossom Dearie, on her 1967 live album Sweet Blossom Dearie; The Peddlers, on their 1968 album Three in a Cell; Tony Bennett, on his 1970 album Tony Bennett's "Something"; Steve Lawrence, on his 1970 album On a Clear Day Steve Lawrence Sings Up a Storm; Cleo Laine, on her 1971 album Portrait; and The Singers Unlimited, on their 1975 album Feeling Free.

-The Peddlers’ version was used prominently in the episode “Hazard Pay” from Season Five of Breaking Bad.
+The Peddlers' version was used prominently in the episode "Hazard Pay" from season five of Breaking Bad.